bsfconception/WT32-SC01/README.md

 Note : check the code to mofidy and adjust for your testing.
 The "Display Picture" feature loads by defaut "logo.jpg" from the SD Card

+## Power Consumption
+The Powwer consumption of the entire system (WT32 + Expansion board) have been performed using the Li-Ion battery:
+- Wifi Connection and registration : 700mA
+- Normal running : 460 mA
+- Light Sleep Mode : 80 mA

+These measurements are performed using the provided test code.

 ### Important Notice : Power OFF the on board power supply during the programming